-Before you begin sight seeing in any major city you should get a layout of the land.
-A Duck tour of the city is a great introduction to Washington D.C.’s attractions and a fun way for the family to see the sights.
+Before sight seeing in any major city it’s helpful to get a layout of the land.
+A Duck Tour of the city is a great introduction to Washington D.C.’s attractions and a fun way for the family to see the sights.
 A Duck Tour takes place in a DUKW World War II amphibious vehicle.
-The tour begins on land, but before you know it, you’re splashing into the Potomac River to take in all the sights.
+The tour begins on land before splashing into the Potomac River to take in all the sights.
 The tour guides provide an overview of the city and its history with a comedic twist.
-We laughed a lot and enjoyed the ride, and learned a lot along the way.
-Purchase tickets online at www.dcducks.com, then head over to Union Station to meet up with the tour.
+Purchase tickets online and avoid waiting in line.

 From the minute we walked in, there were “oohs” and “aahs” from everyone (adults included).
 When visiting Washington, D.C. with kids This place definitely ranks high on our list.
-Numerous planes hang from the ceiling, spacecraft are within easy reach, jets are right in front of you.
+Numerous planes hang from the ceiling, spacecraft are within easy reach, jets are right there.
 It was like the kids had died and gone to air and space heaven.
 The museum has the Wright Brothers’ plane, Charles Lindbergh’s Spirit of St. Louis, an Apollo lunar module, and many more artifacts that were key in the development of air and space technology.
 The museum does a wonderful job of explaining the who, why, and how of America’s air and space history.
 There are demonstrations throughout the museum, as well an IMAX theater and planetarium.
 Afterwards, the kids enjoyed the astronaut ice cream in a bag in the museum gift shop.
-For more information go to www.airandspace.si.edu.